-KNOW ALL MEN BY THESE PRESENTS, that each person whose signature appears below hereby constitutes and appoints R. Douglas Armstrong and Todd E. Simpson, or either of them, as his or her attorney-in-fact, each with full power of substitution for him or her in any and all capacities, to sign any and all amendments to this registration statement, including, but not limited to, posteffective amendments and any and all new registration statements filed pursuant to Rule 462 under the Securities Act of 1933 in connection with or related to the offer contemplated by this registration statement, as amended, and to file the same, with exhibits thereto and other documents in connection therewith, with the Securities and Exchange Commission, hereby ratifying and confirming our signatures as they may be signed by our said attorney to said registration statement and any and all amendment thereto.
+KNOW ALL PERSONS BY THESE PRESENTS, that each person whose signature appears below hereby constitutes and appoints R. Douglas Armstrong, as his or her attorney-in-fact, with full power of substitution for him or her in any and all capacities, to sign any and all amendments to this registration statement, including, but not limited to, post-effective amendments and any and all new registration statements filed pursuant to Rule 462 under the Securities Act of 1933 in connection with or related to the offer contemplated by this registration statement, as amended, and to file the same, with exhibits thereto and other documents in connection therewith, with the Securities and Exchange Commission, hereby ratifying and confirming our signatures as they may be signed by our said attorney to said registration statement and any and all amendment thereto.